ansible/awx/docs/auth/oauth.md

 support on standard authorization, token revoke and refresh.
 AWX implements them and puts related endpoints under `/api/o/` endpoint.
 Detailed examples on the most typical usage of those endpoints are available as description text of `/api/o/`.
 See below for information on Application Access Token usage.
+> Note: The `/api/o/` endpoints can only be used for application tokens, and are not valid for personal access tokens.

 #### Token scope mask over RBAC system
 The scope of an OAuth 2 token is a space-separated string composed of keywords like 'read' and 'write'.